PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-12 06:57:02
+Last updated: 2024-04-12 06:58:41
-Random Quote: That is nostalgia: finding out that things from the past you didn’t even expectwere happiness…. actually were - Tokyo
+Random Quote: I think the word you're looking for is 'audacious'. - Kim Wexler